sdg1981/spelio/Spelio_MVP_Product_Specification_v1_1.md

 Do not expose Azure API keys in the browser.

+Managed helper/interface audio should be administered separately from word audio.
+Helper clips such as the contextual struggle-assist guidance are not word-list items and should not appear in the word Audio Queue.
+MVP helper audio may use the existing secure Azure generation path with language-appropriate voices.
+Future versions may unify helper audio with richer ElevenLabs-style generation controls, but that is not required for MVP.

 Temporary custom word lists also use server-side Azure Welsh TTS before publication:

 - Generate audio for every custom Welsh spelling.